 Attendance and Participation Expectations: Class participation in class and through Moodle is expected and required.
 Any missed activities will result in an Incomplete grade until they are completed.
 Missing more than ten percent of class activities may result in failure to complete the class.
-In case of hardship and at the discretion of the instructor, a grade of incomplete may also be given for an assignment or the entire course.
-In such cases, the work to be submitted in order to remove the incomplete must be documented appropriately and stated deadlines met.
-Students are expected to be on time to class.
+In case of hardship and at the discretion of the instructor, a grade of incomplete may also be

 Readings and activities will be posted in weekly learning modules.
-Each module will be available the day after class (Tuesdays) at 10:00 a.m. at the latest and students will be expected to complete all readings and activities by the following Monday during the our class session.
-While we will not always use the entire class time allotted, you should be available during that time for course activities such as content lecture, small group discussions, course questions, and planning for
+Each module will be available the day after class (Tuesdays) at 10:00 a.m. at the latest and students will be expected to complete all readings and activities by the following Monday during our class session.
+While we will not always use the entire class time allotted, you should be available during that time for course activities such as content lecture, small group discussions, course questions, and planning for group presentations.